Stork-Oracle/stork-external/chains/evm/contracts/first_party_stork/README.md

 This directory contains a [Hardhat](https://hardhat.org/docs) project used to manage and deploy the First Party Stork EVM compatible contract.

-This contract is used to read and write per publisher latest value price updates on-chain.
+This contract is used to read and write per publisher latest value updates on-chain.
 Updates have optional historical data storage.

 In order for a new value to be accepted by the contract, the signature associated with the value must be validated against the relevant registered publisher's public key.